angadhn/MySite/_notes/COPV.md

 Their primary advantage over similar-sized metallic pressure vessel is from mass savings—they can be lighter by upto 50%.
 COPVs, however, carry an increased cost of manufacturing and certification.

 The [three most important failures modes for COPVs](https://www.youtube.com/watch?v=k1EOi_yQL_M&list=PLpEqMkxe7Xk-9J-Ba1-nR7V1f8_MLRjt5&index=6) that need to be understood for long-term deep space misssions:
-- LInear Fatigure Crack Growyth and Crazck frowth
+- Fatigue crack growth in Liner and crack growth in Boss (?)
 - Impact damage
 - Stress-Rupture mechanisms